TimKoornstra/VGSLify/docs/getting_started.rst

 VGSLify makes it incredibly simple to define, build, and train deep learning models using the Variable-size Graph Specification Language (VGSL).
 VGSL strings serve as compact representations of neural network architectures, allowing you to build models in a single line.

-VGSLify abstracts the complexity of backend-specific syntax, enabling seamless switching between TensorFlow and, in future releases, PyTorch.
+VGSLify abstracts the complexity of backend-specific syntax, enabling seamless switching between TensorFlow and PyTorch.
 This flexibility allows you to focus on model architecture and training without worrying about framework-specific implementations.

 What is a VGSL Specification?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^